Kartarpur Corridor: Security concerns and propaganda

 In November 2019, media reported that Indian security agencies had spotted alleged JeM terrorist training camp in the Narowal district, where the gurdwara is located.
 The Foreign Office of Pakistan rebutted the Indian claims as baseless propaganda.

 In 2019, in a criticized act, an unexploded bomb was placed on display inside the Kartarpur Sahib Gurudwara premises with an accompanying banner alleging that the Indian Air Force had dropped this bomb during the 1971 Indo-Pakistani war on the gurdwara in an attempt to destroy it.
 The Sikh pilgrims voiced their sentiments against any "dirty politics" in the name of the Guru.

 Registration process

 The corridor does not require a visa to use, but an Electronic Travel Authority (ETA) document is required, which can be obtained by registering an application at a dedicated website of the Indian government.
-Even with a USD$20 fee waiver for all for two days I.e. November 9 and 12, initial turnout was low due to the complicated booking process and the fact that many Indian citizens lack passports.
+Even with a USD$20 fee waiver for all for two days i.e. 9 and 12 November, initial turnout was low due to the complicated booking process and the fact that many Indian citizens lack passports.
 Aam Aadmi Party, BJP Indore MP Shankar Lalwani, The former DSGMC president and SGPC demanded that the Indian government simplify the process.